Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Gaining Control of Paint and Brushstrokes

-When you start painting you have an idea, a vision, if you will, of how you'd like it to look when it's done.
+When you start painting, you have an idea of how you'd like it to look when it's done.
 However, often the way the final painting looks is very far from how we envisioned it.

-Different techniques in the application of the paint will result in very different effects.
-Here are short explanations of some of the basic techniques of paint application with brushes.
+Different techniques in the application of the paint will result in very different visual effects.
+Practice is the best way to learn how to produce the look you want.